The LIFE House

-The LIFEHouse will enable men on CDCR supervised parole in El Dorado and Sacramento Counties, California to live in a program focused on an individualized approach to re-entry and change.
+The LIFEHouse enables men on CDCR supervised parole in El Dorado and Sacramento Counties, California to live in a program focused on an individualized approach to re-entry and change.
 Men participating in this program will attain basic documentations and foundations for independent living.
-They will become connected to a network of individuals and programs crucial to their ability to learn, accomplish, and maintain a healthy independent life.
+They are connected to a network of individuals and programs crucial to their ability to learn, accomplish, and maintain a healthy independent life.
 Once the foundations for healthy living are in place the men will focus attention to finding and keeping a job.
 After work has become routine and financial and relational stability have been accomplished, the men are able to pursue life outside of the LIFEHouse residence.

 2. Enabling the men living in the home to receive individualized case management while participating in incremental phases of a program designed to meet the needs of life skills attainment, mental and physical health care, job training and placement, and integration into the community by participation in church and community outreach.